Title IX Consent:

 Consent Workshop

-“Part 1: A Close Look at Affirmative Consent”
+“Part 1: Looking at Affirmative Consent”

 May 10, 2023